lrainsun/lrainsun.github.io/_posts/2019-10-29-time-drift.md

 Something can be done to improve the situation (inside the VM):

 1. remove "-x" option from /etc/sysconfig/ntpd
-2. set "tinker setpout" options in /etc/ntp.conf: tinker stepout 10
+2. set "tinker stepout" options in /etc/ntp.conf: tinker stepout 10
 3. set "tinker panic" options in /etc/ntp.conf: tinker panic 0

 ## Use More NTP Servers